-- Focus on impact
+Focus on impact

-- Don’t let negativity go unchallenged
+Don’t let negativity go unchallenged

 If you’re in a conversation with someone who is complaining and moaning, yet you can see that it’s not all that bad, then tell them.
 Don’t take the easy route by letting them wallow in negativity or self-pity.

-- Help them to see the future
+Help them to see the future

-One of the most memorable and influential things a former leader once told me was that ‘The only people who need to be motivated are the people who can’t see the future’.
+One of the most memorable and influential things a former leader once told me was that, ‘The only people who need to be motivated are the people who can’t see the future’.

-- Get to the point quickly
+Get to the point quickly

 Going around the houses before making your point is disrespectful and they won’t thank you for it.

-- Listen to what’s not being said
+Listen to what’s not being said

 Practice empathic listening.
 That means listening closely from the other person’s perspective by putting yourself in their shoes.
 Don’t just focus on their words; be aware of their body language too.

-Be still, quiet and open.
 Listen for any emotional clues that suggest there may be something else going on that isn’t being said.

-- Look for opinions
+Look for opinions

 It’s hard to imagine anything worse in communication skills than a closed mind.
+Communications skills in leadership is effective with a mind which is wide open.
 A mind which is firmly unreceptive to other perspectives, ideas and arguments only serves to turn people away.

-- Give them substance
+Give them substance

 When you stop to carefully consider what value they added to the conversation it’s often troubling to realise that didn’t really know what they were talking about.
-Don’t just jump in at the first chance to speak, think carefully about what you know about the topic rather than simply having something to say.
-Go for substance rather than impressing.
+Don’t just jump in at the first chance to speak.
+Think carefully about what you know about the topic rather than simply having something to say.

 Don’t believe the misunderstanding that the way you speak is more important than what you say.
 You will be judged on both.

-- Set a positive intention
+Set a positive intention

-If you start every conversation with a mind set and intention of seeing how helpful you can be, you’re likely to have a far more productive and enjoyable conversation.
+If you start every conversation with a mind-set and intention of seeing how helpful you can be, you’re likely to have a far more productive and enjoyable conversation.
 Showing that you care and want to help will always serve you well.
 Don’t wait to see how the conversation develops.

-- Listen to yourself too
+Listen to yourself too

 It’s that familiar monologue that isn’t always helpful despite our intent to be helpful.
-Self-awareness when we speak is a critical attribute of successful leadership; listen to that voice and be aware of the impact it is having on the way you feel and how you respond to it.
+Self-awareness when we speak is a critical attribute communication skills in leadership.
+Listen to that voice and be aware of the impact it is having on the way you feel and how you respond to it.

-If you find your internal voice hindering rather than helping you, then tell yourself that’s the case and have the courage to silence it.
+If you find your internal voice hindering rather than helping you, tell yourself that’s the case and have the courage to silence it.

-- Keep it real
+Keep it real

-Be prepared to be vulnerable to ensure that you respect and value yourself as well as others.
+Be prepared to be vulnerable, to ensure that you respect and value yourself as well as others.
 Don’t supress what you really think only to walk away and regret it for days.